Keep the Faith (Faith Evans album): Critical reception

 AllMusic editor Jose F. Promis rated the album three stars out of five.
 He found that "Evans shines when she sings fast or mid-tempo songs, but the ballads weigh too heavily on this otherwise fine album [...]
 However, the classy Ms. Evans possesses a beautiful voice, is a gifted songwriter, and happily steers clear of the tacky clichés that burden so much contemporary R&B. So despite the heavy reliance on ballads, this is actually a fine album, and is without a doubt a highlight of 1990s soul-pop music."
 Matt Diehl from Entertainment Weekly noted that Keep the Faith "remains commercial R&B, all bedroom strings and Babyface-style acoustic accents.
 What sets Evans apart is that she, like her soul sista Mary J. Blige, investigates her pain in a way that contradicts the lush sonics [...]
-It’s a far richer palette than her slicker peers offer; then again, we forget that Stevie, Marvin, and Aretha's soul was considered 'com-mercial' too.
-While Evans hasn’t hit their heights, efforts like this give us faith that she might.
+It's a far richer palette than her slicker peers offer; then again, we forget that Stevie, Marvin, and Aretha's soul was considered 'com-mercial' too.
+While Evans hasn't hit their heights, efforts like this give us faith that she might.

-Los Angeles Times noted that "however heartfelt Evans’ intentions may be in this homage to her late husband, the Notorious B.I.G., she seems more concerned with soliciting our empathy than with creating compelling R&B." Yahoo!
+Los Angeles Times noted that "however heartfelt Evans' intentions may be in this homage to her late husband, the Notorious B.I.G., she seems more concerned with soliciting our empathy than with creating compelling R&B." Yahoo!
 Music critic Billy Johnson, Jr. felt that "only a few Keep the Faith songs have the potential to keep the talented vocalist at the top of the charts."
 Ernest Hardy from Rolling Stone felt that the album lacked song worthy of Evans' talent.
 He felt thath she "deserves to be known as more than the femme fatale in some bullshit hip-hop feud, and Keep the Faith is a strong reminder that she has the talent.
 All she lacks are the songs."
 Similarly, Craig Seymour remarked in his review for Village Voice: "Though there's much great singing on Keep the Faith, there are too few great or even good songs.
 While the mostly self-penned tunes on her debut at least had a fluid quality befitting her dewy vocals, on Keep the Faith they just seem aimless.
 If you're not paying attention to every twist and turn of her spiraling melismas, the album passes by like a summer breeze, pleasant but neither distinctive nor memorable."

 Commercial performance

 Keep the Faith debuted and peaked at number six on the US Billboard 200 in the week of November 14, 1998.
 Evans' first top ten album, it scored first week sales of 85,000 copies.
 By December 1998, the album had sold 251,000 units.
-On July 29, 1999, Keep the Faith was cerified Platinum by the Recording Industry Association of America (RIAA).
+On July 29, 1999, Keep the Faith was certified Platinum by the Recording Industry Association of America (RIAA).